Reading The Wicked + The Divine (part 3, end of blind reading)

 no matter what colour you are”

-(It may be appropriate here to remember the resemblance shared between ‘Squares of HA!’ and ‘Tanz der Grausamkeit’, which in English means ‘the dance of cruelty’)
+(It may be appropriate here to remember the resemblance shared between ‘Squares of HA!’ and ‘Tanz der Grausamkeit’, which in English means ‘dance of cruelty’)

 The ‘Colours’ represent four different players: purple, black, white and orange.
 The accompanying EP, The Colours, is instrumental except for one song: ‘Orange’, which builds on the last line of the song called ‘The Colours’ on the LP: